b3j0f/shortUrl/README.md

 #### Architecture

-The architecture use logical layers and IoC to implement the server.
+The architecture use logical layers, separation of concerns and dependency injection to implement the server.

 - `src/main.ts` is the entry point, which use `src/loaders` to start the server (weaving middleware, routes and configuration initialisation).
 - `src/types` contains all interfaces.